The Behavioural Insights Team: Nudging towards positive change

 Next, the user will see the SmartPay rewards tracker – a set of five goals which will help users build resilience.

 By using payroll data and the personalisation questions, SmartPay’s recommendations are adapted to the user’s circumstances, reducing the risk that users will be prompted into an unsustainable behaviour, like saving more than they can afford.
+Employees will see the SmartPay deductions on their online payslips and can access and view their progress through the payroll app.

 Prior to the research and testing carried out by BIT and PayCaptain for the SmartPay project, PayCaptain had already leveraged many evidence-based principles in the app for supporting employees to save, using learnings from other BIT financial resilience projects.